-separate x- and y-axis component actually constitutes the breakthrough that allows us to reduce highly complex perception processes to such seemingly simple phenomena.
+43 While this imposes greater demands on organismal development, conversely, it allows for a compelling demonstration of its seamless integration within an ecological framework.
+The dichotomy that distinguishes a separate x- and y-axis component actually constitutes the breakthrough that allows us to reduce highly complex perception processes to such seemingly simple phenomena.

-Wherein it should be noted for the record that the bike does not move back within the action trajectory shape.
+44 Wherein it should be noted for the record that the (bottom of the) glass doesn't move back within the action trajectory shape.